-- members employed for at least 12 months are presumed to meet this requirement. - iii. [moved to new "vi."
-Above] Any period of absence from work due to or necessitated by military service protected under the Uniformed Services Employment and Reemployment Rights Act (USERRA) will be counted in determining an member's eligibility for FMLA leave. - C. An eligible member may take up to twenty-six (26) workweeks of leave during a single twelve (12) month period to care for a covered service member who is the spouse, son, daughter, parent, or next of kin of the member.
-For purposes of this Section, a qualifying military situation arises when a member's spouse, son, daughter, or parent is on covered active duty or called to active duty status (See A.vi. above) and includes, but is not limited to, the following situations: - i. attendance at official military-sponsored events; - ii. to arrange for alternative childcare or schooling, or to provide childcare on an urgent/immediate need basis (not routine or regular basis); - iii. to make financial or legal arrangements to address the member's absence while on active duty; - iv. counseling; - v. rest and recuperation; - vi. post-deployment activities; - vii. leave to address issues that may arise from short-notice deployment; - viii. leave to spend time (maximum of 15 calendar days) with a military member who is on short-term, temporary rest and recuperation; and - ix. leave to care for a military member's parent who is incapable of self-care when the care is necessitated by the member's covered active duty.
+- i. have been working for the Board for at least 12 months before the commencement of the leave.
+The 12 months need not be consecutive, as long as any break in employment (other than National Guard or Reserve military service) does not exceed seven (7) years. - ii. have worked at least 1,250 hours during the 12-month period immediately preceding the date the leave is to commence.
+Time spent on unpaid leave does not count towards the 1,250 hours requirement and full-time licensed members employed for at least 12 months are presumed to meet this requirement. - C. An eligible member may take up to twenty-six (26) workweeks of leave during a single twelve (12) month period to care for a covered service member who is the spouse, son, daughter, parent, or next of kin of the member.
+For purposes of this Section, a qualifying military situation arises when a member's spouse, son, daughter, or parent is on covered active duty or called to active duty status (See A.vi. above) and includes, but is not limited to, the following situations:

+- i. attendance at official military-sponsored events; - ii. to arrange for alternative childcare or schooling, or to provide childcare on an urgent/immediate need basis (not routine or regular basis); - iii. to make financial or legal arrangements to address the member's absence while on active duty; - iv. counseling; - v. rest and recuperation; - vi. post-deployment activities; - vii. leave to address issues that may arise from short-notice deployment; - viii. leave to spend time (maximum of 15 calendar days) with a military member who is on short-term, temporary rest and recuperation; and - ix. leave to care for a military member's parent who is incapable of self-care when the care is necessitated by the member's covered active duty.